Written by Ashwin Dewan and published on 26 April 2021.

 "After seven months of motherhood, breastfeeding helped me to tone my body up to get back to acting," says the spouse of tennis ace Mahesh Bhupathi.

 Indian actor and producer, Raveena Tandon is a doting mother to her four children.

-“Breastfeed for at least six months.
-Don't give in to the pressure of getting back in shape in an insanely short time.
-It's neither good for you, nor your newborn.
-Check with your gynaecologist what foods you should be consuming.
-Strict dieting at this time is a no-no. And yes, breastfeeding can actually help you burn calories!”
+"Breastfeed for at least six months.
+Don't give in to the pressure of getting back in shape in short time.
+Its neither good for you, nor your newborn.
+Check with your gynecologist what foods you should be consuming.
+Strict dieting at this time is a no-no. And yes, breastfeeding can actually help you burn calories," says Raveena.

 Karisma Kapoor, actor and elder sister of Kareena Kapoor Khan, is super stylish and a hands-on mom to her two children.

-“Women often have various notions about some foods which should or shouldn’t be eaten when they are pregnant.
-And when it is about shedding kilos after pregnancy, it becomes even more crucial to lose weight in a safe manner without depriving your body of the essential nutrients.
-After all, you need to breastfeed your baby and manage other tasks as well, and not eating right will only harm your body.”
+"Women often have various notions about some foods which should or shouldn't be eaten when they are pregnant.
+When it comes to shedding kilos after pregnancy, it becomes crucial to lose weight in a safe manner without depriving your body of the essential nutrients.
+After all, you need to breastfeed your baby and manage other tasks as well, and not eating right will only harm your body," says Karisma.